omxhealth/clinical-api-plugins/README.md

 The `drugbank_pcid` will be `null` if nothing is selected or the user clears the selection.

-Note: Previous documentation refers to a `drugbank_id` value in the `medication-changed` event.
-While this value still exists, it is considered deprecated.
-You should change any code that refers to it to instead use `drugbank_pcid`.
+Note: This event was previously named `medication-changed`; although this event is still emitted, it should be considered deprecated.
+In addition, previous documentation referred to a `drugbank_id` value in the `medication-changed` event.
+While this value still exists, it is also considered deprecated.
+You should change any code using this search plugin to capture `db-value-changed` events and only rely on the `drugbank_pcid` key within the detail object.

 ## Customization